 If you are getting frustrated because your experiment did not work - you are a true scientist!
-This happens to scientists all the time.
-Which is ok because when it happens they have just learned what doesn't work.
+This happens to scientists all the time, which is okay because when it happens they have just learned what doesn't work.
 Now they can change the experiment with what they learned.
 Scientists do not use the word "fail".
 They also share their experiment with other scientists whether or not it worked.
 Scientific accidents even lead to some great discoveries.
 For example, some guy spilled some ingredients from his own recipe onto a hot stove.
 Instead of throwing it away he tasted it and liked it.
-He called it corn flakes.
-Now it is in every store.
+He called it corn flakes!